-CHI Health Maternal-Fetal Medicine physicians, also called perinatologists, are obstetricians who specialize in the diagnosis, treatment, and ongoing care of expectant mothers and their unborn babies, who may be at high risk for special health problems.
+CHI Health Maternal-Fetal Medicine physicians, also called perinatologists, are obstetricians who specialize in the diagnosis, treatment, and ongoing care of expectant parents and their unborn babies, who may be at high risk for special health problems.

-Referral to a Maternal-Fetal Medicine specialist should not cause undue alarm for expectant mothers.
+Referral to a Maternal-Fetal Medicine specialist should not cause undue alarm for expectant families.
 It does not necessarily mean the pregnancy will be a difficult one.
 Nor does it mean the baby will have health problems.
 Most often, it is simply a precautionary measure designed to protect both mother and baby, while putting the expectant parents' minds at ease.

 Maternal-Fetal Medicine Services

-- Genetic ultrasound
+- Genetic screening